WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Of-bonds-and-love.md

 At first, we're mammals so, like other animal groups, we have parental care[^1].
 Meaning, caregivers and their juveniles need to form bonds (potentially between siblings as well) in order to implement this behavioral strategy.
 If it stopped here though, our bonds would fade come adulthood, as we can observe in many species.

 The thing is, we're also social animals, we've evolved to live in cooperative groups.
-That means we needed to keep track, identify and care, for our kin.
+That means we needed to keep track, identify and care for our kin.
 That's what constitutes the basis for our bond-making ability.
-It's just that, for some reasons, those bonds are not limited to other members of our family, of our specie, or even to living organisms.
+It's just that, for some reasons, those bonds are not limited to other members of our family, of our species, or even to living organisms.

 Surely, other social or eusocial species have a similar ability.
 It's pretty easy to tell that dogs can bond with humans... and pretty much anything.
 While it's not that obvious for bees or ants, they must have bonds, but they're just too different from us to easily comprehend.

 <ins>**Back to topic:**</ins>

-To begin, we need to address an issue: The word "love" encompass a wide assortment of concepts depending on person, country or language.
+To begin, we need to address an issue: The word "love" covers a wide assortment of concepts depending on person, country or language.
 Before writing, I asked some of my friends to tell me what love is.
 They all started very confused, and then went into totally different directions each time...

 That's why in this article we'll consider "love" as "the feeling of love" which is still pretty vague, but we'll make do.